 After about 6 months one evening at a local restaurant, he mentioned to me that he is gay.
 I had suspected this and he told me that he suspected I was gay also (which I confirmed to him).
 He has since moved in with me (and yes with the wife also).
 By the way, she is ok with us being sexual.
 So here is the question…… How do I describe my relationship to the world?
 It is not anything standard (if there is such a thing).

-There is really no need to explain your relationships to anyone — they are really no one else’s business — but I understand that some people might ask.
-Describe it to others if doing so feels necessary and right, but remember that your relationship doesn’t exist for anyone else and isn’t anyone’s business but yours.
+There is no need to explain your relationships to anyone — they are really no one else’s business — but I understand that some people might ask.
+Describe it to others if doing so feels necessary, but remember that your relationship doesn’t exist for anyone else.
 You never have to give it a label or put it in a box for other people to understand.

 In terms of succinct descriptors, your best option is to simply explain it as you did to me.
-You have a wife and a lover (or a boyfriend, whatever you decide to call him), and you all live together.
+You have a wife and a lover (or a boyfriend, or whatever you decide to call him), and you all live together.
 That’s it.
+That’s simple enough.

 That’s how I would explain it to the kids.
-That’s how I would explain it to your friends.
-You don’t need to come up with anything elaborate.
+That’s how I would explain it to your best friends.
+You don’t have to come up with anything elaborate.